mr-cheng-li/mr-cheng-li.github.io/README.md

 solutions that leverage the characteristics of data center systems, namely their secure environment and predictable performance, in order to allow replicated systems to be more efficient with respect to the utilization of resources than those designed under asynchrony and Byzantine assumptions, while avoiding the need to make a system synchronous, or to restrict failure modes to silent crashes.
 We implemented a VFT protocol for a state machine replication library, and ran several benchmarks.
 Our evaluation shows that VFT has comparable performance to existing schemes and brings significant benefits in terms of the throughput per dollar, i.e., the server cost for sustaining a certain level of request execution.

--Visigoth Fault Tolerance [[pdf](https://people.mpi-sws.org/~chengli/papers/a8-porto.pdf)][[technical report](https://people.mpi-sws.org/~chengli/trs/vftTR.pdf)].
+- Visigoth Fault Tolerance [[pdf](https://people.mpi-sws.org/~chengli/papers/a8-porto.pdf)][[technical report](https://people.mpi-sws.org/~chengli/trs/vftTR.pdf)].
 Daniel Porto, João Leitão, Cheng Li, Aniket Kate, Allen Clement, Flavio Junqueira and Rodrigo Rodrigues, In Proceedings of of the European Conference on Computer Systems (EuroSys'15), Bordeaux, France

 ##### Finding and recovering from concurrency bugs